Bauer (band)

 Bauer is a band founded in 1999 by former Bettie Serveert drummer Berend Dubbe and based in Amsterdam, Netherlands.
 To support the debut Bauer album with live shows, Dubbe formed a live band and with member Sonja van Hamel, Bauer was presented as a pop-duo from 2000-2006.
 Together, they released three records.
 In 2000, Bauer won a Zilveren Harp (Silver Harp) awarded by Dutch organization BUMA/STEMRA.
 What began as electropop on earlier albums developed over time into orchestral pop.

-In 2016, after almost 10 years, there is a new Bauer album: Eyes Fully Open.
+In 2016, a new Bauer album was released, Eyes Fully Open.
 Like 1999's On the Move, it is a solo album (Dubbe).
 It is the first Bauer album released on Basta Music (previously the band was signed to Excelsior Recordings Partners in Crime, and Wabana).